 Superior Augmented Reality Imaging

 - Up to 2 times faster scanning and imaging with Streamline reduces time under the laser and contributes to overall surgeon confidence in the patient treatment and subsequent outcomes

 - Provides clear visualization of the anterior segment by marrying Scheimpflug tomography with advanced imaging technologies, including a variable-rate scanning and superluminescent diode (SLD) illumination, which gives LENSAR the ability to detect the different layers of the lens by controlling light scatter

 - Gives LENSAR a distinct depth of field advantage that allows for a high resolution image from the anterior cornea to the posterior lens capsule for all densities of nuclei

 - Only Augmented Reality provides 16 images from multiple angles of the anterior segment, which enables an accurate 3-D model of the eye

 - LENSAR uses biometric data and 3-D modeling in the x-, y-, and z-axes to detect and compensate for even the smallest degree of lens tilt

 - Auto surface detection identifies all relevant structures, including the nucleus and epinucleus

-- Fluid-filled interface maintains the integrity of the cornea, allowing for precise laser placement and clean imaging through to the posterior capsule
+- Non-applanating, fluid-filled interface maintains the integrity of the cornea, allowing for precise laser placement and clear imaging of the entire anterior chamber

-- Low-pressure suction ring immobilizes the eye with a small increase in IOP and an immediate return to baseline
+- Low-pressure suction ring immobilizes the eye with a small increase in intraocular pressure (IOP) and an immediate return to baseline

 - LENSAR is the only femtosecond laser with FDA-labeling demonstrating a significant reduction in cumulative dissipated energy (CDE) by specific cataract grade